jpetazzo/jpetazzo.github.io/_posts/2017-01-20-docker-logging-gelf.markdown

 [#23679](https://github.com/docker/docker/issues/23679),
 [#17904](https://github.com/docker/docker/issues/17904),
 and [#16330](https://github.com/docker/docker/issues/16330).
-One of the maintiners [has joined the conversation]( https://twitter.com/berndahlers/status/822508266190237698) and there are some people at Docker Inc. who would love to see this improved.
+One of the maintainers [has joined the conversation]( https://twitter.com/berndahlers/status/822508266190237698) and there are some people at Docker Inc. who would love to see this improved.